Procedure: Home based work

-- Costs relating to occupational health and safety assessment, set-up and/or reasonable adjustment of the home-based site are the responsibility of the work unit.
+- Costs relating to a worksite assessment, set-up and/or reasonable adjustment of the home-based site are the responsibility of the College, Research School or Service Division.

-- Duties considered suitable for home-based work may include research, data entry, computer applications design, projects, policy writing, report writing and planning.
+- Examples of duties that may be considered suitable for home based work include research, data entry, computer applications design, projects, policy writing, report writing and planning.

-- Work that requires a high degree of supervision, or has supervisory responsibilities;
+- that requires a high degree of supervision, or has supervisory responsibilities;

-- Work that requires a high degree of team work and where it would be difficult to accommodate this via the telephone/e-mail;
+- that requires a high degree of team work and collaboration on site;

-- Work that requires client contact that cannot be achieved via telephone or email;
+- that requires client contact that cannot be achieved via telephone or email;

-- Work that requires the staff member to service University facilities/assets; and
+- that requires the staff member to service University facilities/assets; and

-- Work where the staff member has little control over the workflow or demands of the job.
+- where the staff member has little control over the workflow or demands of the job.

-- The delegate should seek advice from an appropriate University occupational health and safety delegate prior to approval should there be any on-going concerns that require specialist occupational health and safety advice.
+- The approved delegate should seek additional advice from the WEG prior to approval should there be any ongoing concerns that require specialist work health and safety advice.

-- Approval for any proposed working from home arrangement should not be granted by the delegate until any modifications to the home base workplace as recommended by the occupational health and safety adviser have been made.
+- Approval for any proposed working from home arrangement should not be granted by the approved delegate until any modifications to the home base workplace as recommended by the WEG have been made.